 It’s a long and grueling walk, so you’re going to want to make sure you’re well-rested before you start.
 The best place to stay the night before your trek is a small town of Mole Creek.
-We stayed in Mole Creek Holiday Village, a selection of cozy heated wooden cabins in the country side.
-The cabins had a kitchen and were completely self sufficient.
-You can book them through Agoda.
+We stayed in Mole Creek Holiday Village, a selection of cozy heated wooden cabins in the countryside.
+The cabins had a kitchen and were completely self-sufficient.

 Inside the park, most hikers stay at Wild Dog Creek or at Dixon Kingdom Hut.
 There are no facilities at either campsite, other than a small wooden toilet, so all cooking and sleeping equipment must be carried into the park.
-The water in the running streams is safe to drink, however water from lakes and standing streams is best consumed after boiling.
+The water in the running streams is safe to drink, however, water from lakes and standing streams is best consumed after boiling.
 Never drink standing water without first boiling it.

-What to do: If your schedule allows it, spend at least 2 nights inside the park.
+If your schedule allows it, spend at least 2 nights inside the park.
 Your initial climb to Wild Dog Creek will take anywhere between 3-5 hours.
-Wild Dog Creek to Solomon’s Throne is 8kms (4 hour return).
-Wild Dog Creek to Mt Jerusalem is 13 kms (5 hrs return).
+Wild Dog Creek to Solomon’s Throne is 8km or 5 miels (4-hour return).
+Wild Dog Creek to Mt Jerusalem is 13km or 8 miles (5 hrs return).
 All told, you’ll be covering nearly 30km.
 If you plan on taking the Walls of Jerusalem Circuit Hike, you’re looking at a distance closer to 35km or 22 miles, and that’s not even including climbing.
 The highest elevation you could see is almost 1.5km or 1 mile.

-What to bring: Bundle up, it gets cold inside the park no matter when you are visiting.
-Down sleeping bags, jackets, rain gear, mittens and hats are strongly recommended.
+Bundle up, as it gets cold inside the park no matter when you are visiting.
+Down sleeping bags, jackets, rain gear, mittens, and hats are strongly recommended.
 Regardless of the time of year, the weather can take a turn for the worse, and the walker’s huts are limited.
-Hiking boots are not necessary, but are advised if you have them.
-Running shoes with a good grip will do in the summer.
+Hiking boots are not necessary but are strongly advised if you have them, though running shoes with a good grip will do in the summer.
 Don’t forget your camera – the views are fantastic!

 Like this post?
 Pin it for later!